EasyTier/easytier.github.io/en/guide/network/configurations.md

       --hostname <HOSTNAME>
           host name to identify this device
   -m, --instance-name <INSTANCE_NAME>
-          instance name to identify this vpn node in same machine [default: default] --vpn-portal <VPN_PORTAL>
+          instance name to identify this node in same machine [default: default] --vpn-portal <VPN_PORTAL>
-          url that defines the vpn portal, allow other vpn clients to connect.
+          url that defines the portal, allow other kinds of clients to connect.
-          example: wg://0.0.0.0:11010/10.14.14.0/24, means the vpn portal is a wireguard server listening on vpn.example.com:11010,
-          and the vpn client is in network of 10.14.14.0/24 --default-protocol <DEFAULT_PROTOCOL>
+          example: wg://0.0.0.0:11010/10.14.14.0/24, means the portal is a wireguard server listening on 0.0.0.0:11010, and the wireguard client is in network of 10.14.14.0/24 --default-protocol <DEFAULT_PROTOCOL>
           default protocol to use when connecting to peers -u, --disable-encryption